Skip to main content

 3. Interneuronal damage causing learning deficiencies, memory loss, incoordination, and emotional conditions.

-This page titled Section 14: Cellular Toxicology is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by ToxMSDT Online component via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled Section 14: Cellular Toxicology is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by ToxMSDT Online component via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?